unitaryfund/mitiq/docs/source/examples/scaling.md

 ```

 Theoretically, these circuits should give the same result when measured, but due to noise, this is almost never the case.
-These two methods work both by extending the duration of the circuit, but do so in different ways that might be beneficial for different scenarios.
+Both methods work by extending the duration of the circuit, but do so in different ways that might be beneficial for different scenarios.
 When using folding, noise is amplified by applying additional gates, and in particular inverse gates.
 Scaling amplifies noise by letting the qubits idle for longer _between_ computation.